-As an editor, I come across way too many poorly written articles by young communication students and journalism graduates who should know better.
+As an editor, I come across way too many poorly written articles by young writers, communication students and journalism graduates who should know better.
 They rely on lazy fact checking and shallow research, an unquestioned reliance on spell checkers.
 Their writing covers mostly generic and predictable topics.
 But most unnerving: many writers have no unique voice.
 The articles are complacent and timid, a boring, conform rehashing of predigested, safe thoughts that live in a vacuum.
 No history, no presence, no looking ahead.
 Too many stones left unturned.
 An easy read, no commitment asked.

 Like.
 Share.
 Done.